Kanchenjunga Trek

 Accommodation: Tea house

-Day 7: Trek from Gyabla to Gunsa
+Day 7: Trek from Gyabla to Ghunsa

 Continue with easy ascents over open valleys and the Ghunsa River.
 This will lead you to the cultural village of Ghunsa, one of the biggest settlements in the region.
 Most houses have Tibetan influence, along with prayer flags and monasteries, adding a special character to the village.
 Ghunsa is an important acclimatization point too.
 You stay overnight in Ghunsa.